Tony Tzeng leads product development efforts for Document Understanding at UiPath.

 We’re passionate about helping clients use AI to simplify processes and make life easier.

 Do you want to learn more about how we can help your company simplify and enhance its document processing practices and optimize document understanding with AI?
-Sign up with our Insider Preview Program for early access to new offerings in this space.
+Claim your complimentary copy of our white paper Increase Operational Efficiency and Mitigate Risks with Document Understanding.

 About the author: Tzeng previously worked as a product lead at Microsoft, developing customer service virtual agent products.
 He holds degrees from The Wharton School and Stanford.